GrammaTech/functional-trees/README.md

-Thus if we create a node using our new class and give values to its `child-slots`, the `children` function will return the list of those children according to the the order of the `child-slots` list:
+Thus if we create a node using our new class and give values to its `child-slots`, the `children` function will return the list of those children according to the order of the `child-slots` list:

 ```lisp
 (ft:children (make-instance 'if-then-else-node